github/docs/content/actions/automating-builds-and-tests/building-and-testing-ruby.md

 ## Specifying the Ruby version

 The easiest way to specify a Ruby version is by using the `ruby/setup-ruby` action provided by the Ruby organization on GitHub.
 The action adds any supported Ruby version to `PATH` for each job run in a workflow.
-For more information see, the [`ruby/setup-ruby`](https://github.com/ruby/setup-ruby).
+For more information and available Ruby versions, see [`ruby/setup-ruby`](https://github.com/ruby/setup-ruby).

 Using Ruby's `ruby/setup-ruby` action is the recommended way of using Ruby with GitHub Actions because it ensures consistent behavior across different runners and different versions of Ruby.